Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 After you submit your application, we first check it meets the eligibility criteria for the grant or opportunity to which you are applying.

-Applications for this program are assessed by Australia Council staff, and industry advisers as required, against the published assessment criteria for the relevant grant program.
+Applications for this program are assessed by Creative Australia staff, and industry advisers as required, against the published assessment criteria for the relevant grant program.

 We aim to notify you of the outcome of your application no later than 6 weeks after the published closing date for the applicable grant round.